 The Way challenges, both physically and mentally.
-It takes a certain mental mindset to get up at 6 am, repair feet, pack your belongings and set off into the unknown day after day.
+It takes a certain mental mindset to get up at 6 am, repair feet, packs your belongings and set off into the unknown day after day.

 This ancient pilgrim path has also become an adventure racetrack.
-On Day One we saw a group of runners determined to knock off the 990kms in 6 days; in the early days there were the bike riders rolling into town absolutely knackered but still going to ride another 20kms before nightfall.
-In St Jean Pied-de-Port I had dinner with a lady from Sydney who had overhead a Danish father and son team talking about “smashing it out in a few days”.
+On Day One, we saw a group of runners determined to knock off the 990kms in 6 days; in the early days, the bike riders were rolling into town absolutely knackered but still going to ride another 20kms before nightfall.
+In St Jean Pied-de-Port, I had dinner with a lady from Sydney who had overhead a Danish father and son team talking about “smashing it out in a few days“.
 Many groups like my mine were in a race against time because of holiday leave restrictions.
-Finally there are the retired people who no longer living sedentary lifestyles are fit and wise enough to know a steady, slow rhythm causes less injury and more likelihood of reaching Santiago.
+Finally, the retired people who no longer live sedentary lifestyles are fit and wise enough to know a steady, slow rhythm causing minor injury and more likelihood of reaching Santiago.

 One pathway, many ways…

 There is another layer attached to walking The Way.
-For many walkers porting the back is a resounding no; perhaps for the religious aspect of the pilgrimage or simply because it feels good to be in possession of ones belongings.
+For many walkers porting the back is a resounding no, perhaps for the religious aspect of the pilgrimage or simply because it feels good to have one’s belongings.

-I undertook to walk the Camino Way to try and simplify my life, a romantic notion of getting up and just walking everyday.
-Each day The Way bought new challenges for me to deal with both mentally and physically.
-Only on our walk to Los Arcos did I feel as though we were out for a nice walk.
+I undertook to walk the Camino Way to try and simplify my life, a romantic notion of getting up and just walking every day.
+However, each day The Way bought new challenges for me to deal with both mentally and physically.
+Only on our walk to Los Arcos did I feel we were out for a nice walk.

-When I heeded the advice of the Portuguese woman from the Pilgrims Office in St Jean Pied-de-Port a chain of events was set in motion that changed the nature of my Walk.
-It through me into the lives of Michael, Lisa and Dean and gave me a very different experience of The Way; for one I’m truly grateful to have had.
+When I heeded the Portuguese woman’s advice from the Pilgrims Office in St Jean Pied-de-Port, a chain of events was set in motion that changed the nature of my walk.
+It threw me into the lives of Michael, Lisa and Dean and gave me a very different experience of The Way; for one, I’m grateful to have had.
 This was a rare chance to go with the flow and see where it took me.
-To allow new friendships to form and livelong bonds to grow as I walked and climb the dusty tracks with team Anzac.
+To allow new friendships to form and livelong bonds to grow as I walked and climbed the dusty tracks with team Anzac.

-In the evening our social net widened.
-After walking 20 odd kilometers in searing heat I was craving a cold beer.
-Whether it was in the back garden of an Albergue or in a local bar, sitting down with cold beers and salty chips we gathered people of all nationalities.
+In the evening, our social net widened.
+After walking 20 odd kilometres in searing heat, I was craving a cold beer.
+Whether in the back garden of an Albergue or in a local bar, sitting down with cold beers and salty chips, we gathered people of all nationalities.
 We had one rule – wine was medicinal.

 Entresueños ‘in between dreams’…

-On Day 8 when we awoke in our Albergue Entresueños (translated by our Brazilian friend Daniel as ‘in between dreams)’ the street party from yesterdays Wine Festival was still going strong; inside our room though the tables had turned.
-Lisa and I where nearly packed but a very hangover Michael needed another ½ hour’s sleep and at least another ½ hour to tend to his feet which had blistered in the long hot walk into Logroño.
+On Day Eight, when we awoke in our Albergue Entresueños (translated by our Brazilian friend Daniel as ‘in-between dreams’, the street party from yesterdays Wine Festival was still going strong; inside our room, though the tables had turned.
+Lisa and I were nearly packed, but a very hangover Michael needed another ½ hour’s sleep and at least another ½ hour to tend to his feet which had blistered in the long hot walk into Logroño.
 Suddenly we were all in pain.

-It was dark as we made our way out of the city center, the shell signs of The Way hard to see.
-A few weary party goers pointed us in the right direction and soon we were out of the suburbs of Lorgoña and making our way into what looked like parkland.
-But first we had a bridge to navigate.
-As I walked up the stairs I felt the skin on my right heel tense and rip.
-Instead of panic, I had a moment of quiet calm and clarity; I knew my modern day pilgrimage had come to an end.
+It was dark as we walked out of the city centre, the shell signs of The Way hard to see.
+A few weary party-goers pointed us in the right direction, and soon we were out of the suburbs of Lorgoña and heading towards a park.
+But first, we had a bridge to navigate.
+As I walked up the stairs, I felt the skin on my right heel tense and rip.
+Instead of panic, I had a moment of quiet calm and clarity; I knew my modern-day pilgrimage had come to an end.

-We had though only walked 2.0 km out of town and there still was 3.6 km walking required to lead us up to Pantano de la Grajera, a serene lake sitting amidst a pine forest.
-Ahead of me Michael had reached over and taken Lisa’s hand together they were walking hand-in-hand through the rain.
+We had though only walked 2.0 km out of town.
+Ahead was a further 3.6 km walking required to Pantano de la Grajera, a serene lake sitting amidst a pine forest.
+However, my woes fell away as I watched Michael had reached over and take Lisa’s hand.
+Together they walked hand-in-hand through the rain.

-Michael and Lisa were waiting for me near the entrance to Café Cabaña del Tio Juarvi, I explained that I couldn’t continue to walk in my boots and would need to get a taxi.
-We had breakfast together and after they left the Irish crowd arrived and took their places at the table.
-When I hobbled over to the counter to ask the owner to phone for a taxi the Irish ladies walking team gave cries of dismay.
+Michael and Lisa were waiting for me near the Café Cabaña del Tio Juarvi.
+I explained that I couldn’t continue to walk in my boots and would need to get a taxi.
+So we had breakfast together, and after they left, the Irish crowd arrived and took their places at the table.
+When I hobbled over to the counter to ask the owner to phone for a taxi, the Irish ladies walking team gave cries of dismay.

 The Way of St James…

-Staying insync with The Way is akin to staying aligned with the Universe.
-By enjoying the Irish walkers company I had delayed the taxi phone call by twenty minutes or so.
-When the taxi was finally due, the café owner arranged for a regular patron to walk me down to the car park, ahead of us were a young couple huddled in the rain.
-It was Chiarra and Franco.
+Staying in sync with The Way is akin to staying aligned with the Universe.
+By enjoying the Irish pilgrims’ company, I had delayed the taxi phone call by twenty minutes or so.
+When the taxi was finally due, the café owner arranged for a regular patron to walk me down to the car park.
+I noticed a young couple huddled in the rain; it was Chiarra and Franco.
 Chiarra had shin splints and could walk no more.
-I suggested she came with me in the taxi to Nájera.
+So she joined me in the taxi to Nájera.

-Later I rang my friend in France to see if I could come back early his reply was, “it’s a walking holiday, Anthea.
+Later I rang my friend in France to see if I could come back early.
+His reply was, “it’s a walking holiday, Anthea.
 If you can’t walk, you can’t walk.”
-I was moving but it wasn’t what I would call walking.
+So I was moving, but it wasn’t what I would call walking.
 I also no longer had the mindset required to continue walking day after day.
-I had yet to tell Team Anzac but I was about to close the chapter on my Way.
+I had yet to tell Team Anzac, but I was about to close the chapter on my Way.